 Clearing the LUT corrector will also temporarily create more exciter headroom and create the potential for this overshoot effect.
 As the LUT correction is re-run, the system will naturally return to the previous exciter headroom range.

-If this is a persistent problem, the exciter headroom should be reduced to a lower value (more attenuators on J15).
+If this is a persistent problem, the exciter headroom should be reduced.
+See step 16.

 In summary, the user should always remember this golden rule while using the DCX AGC: